Back to Blog

 • Three or more recruiters sharing the sheet.
 Version conflicts, overwritten data, "who updated this?" conversations.

 • Clients asking for reporting.
-Generating weekly client reports from a spreadsheet is manual torture.
+Generating weekly client reports from a spreadsheet is manual torture — this is exactly what a client portal for recruitment agencies automates.

 • Compliance requirements.
 GDPR requires you to delete candidate data after retention periods.
 Good luck enforcing that in a spreadsheet.